whoamaiii/toner/replit.md

 - July 05, 2025.
 Database integration: Added PostgreSQL database with Drizzle ORM, created database storage layer, added chat session and message persistence, updated API endpoints for database operations
 - July 05, 2025.
 TonerWeb specialization: Updated system prompts to restrict o3 model to only search and recommend products from tonerweb.no, rebranded interface from SuperGrok to TonerWeb AI, customized placeholder text for printer/toner queries
 - July 05, 2025.
 AI Model upgrade: Switched from OpenRouter/GPT-4o to Google Gemini 2.5 Flash with search grounding for better product search capabilities
+- July 05, 2025.
+Perplexity Integration: Replaced Gemini with Perplexity Sonar Reasoning Pro via OpenRouter for real-time web search and actual product URL extraction from tonerweb.no